briandfoy/briandfoy.github.io/_posts/2020-11-12-the-fake-editor-wars.md

 > What they can’t do, unless they’ve figured it out on their own, is operate a computer outside of the confines of the IDE they’ve been taught.

-She notes that very few students figure it out on there own, even to the point that there is a [Missing Semester](https://github.com/missing-semester/videos) series of videos for the [MIT class of the same name](https://missing.csail.mit.edu).
+She notes that very few students figure it out on their own, even to the point that there is a [Missing Semester](https://github.com/missing-semester/videos) series of videos for the [MIT class of the same name](https://missing.csail.mit.edu).

 As a side note, if you're able to pass your college class doing only what the instructor told you to do, you aren't getting your money's worth.
 If you could simply watch a video of the class and get the same experience (as many now are during this pandemic), why should you pay so much money?